yashj808/PythonProjects/PasswordManager/README.md

 A simple command-line password manager written in Python using `cryptography.Fernet` for symmetric encryption.
 Suitable for learning and small personal projects.

-🚀 **This is an Intermediate-level project** — perfect if you already know basic Python and want to practice file handling, encryption, and CLI-based workflows.

 ---

 ## 📌 Features